Feliix42/dfg-mlir/docs/Install.md

 This script will automatically configure and build both `llvm` and our `dfg-mlir` for you.
 You'll find the executables inside `dfg-mlir/build` directory, i.e.
 - `dfg-opt`: same concept as `opt` or `mlir-opt` in LLVM.
 - `dfg-lsp-server`: this contain the Language Server Protocol(LSP), which you can use to detect error and etc. It's fully usable with [MLIR extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) in VS Code.
 - `dfg-translate`: this contains several translations, which will transpile the `dfg-mlir` code into something else.
+You will find more information in [Design.md](Design.md)

 ## Using Nix
-If you're one of the `nix` enthusiastics, we kindly provide the possibility to build this project using it.
+If you're one of those `nix` enthusiastics, we kindly provide the possibility to build this project using it.

 To build the dialect on a Nix-based system, you can use the provided `flake.nix` file to get a development shell up and running.
 Make sure that you have [enabled Flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes) for your Nix installation (verifiable by calling `nix flake` from the command line).